Idealism vs. Realism

 Three of the main topics typically addressed by idealists are world hunger, war, and global climate change.
 They usually have all sorts of ideas and proposals to improve these undesirable conditions and, thereby, change the world into a “better” place.

 In reality, the governments of nations with poor, starving people virtually always are corrupt and self-seeking.
-More often than not, they will take the majority of money and food for themselves, and for their own friends and families, long before these things reach the hungry masses.
-This is not to say, of course, that we should not contribute to worthy organizations that are able to take food and other supplies directly to disadvantaged and poverty-stricken people around the world.
+More often than not, they will take much of money and food for themselves, and for their own friends and families, long before these provisions and supplies reach the hungry masses.
+This is not to say, of course, that we should not contribute to worthy organizations that are able to take food and other commodities directly to disadvantaged and poverty-stricken people around the world.

 Those who threaten the peace and stability of the world, through intimidation and/or terrorism, are innately evil.
-They will have malevolent agendas, often religiously based (such as radical Islam), no matter what overtures of friendship we offer them, nor how much we try to get them to change.
-In some cases, sanctions—or even military offensives—may be the only effective means of neutralizing them.
+They will have malevolent, often religiously based agendas (such as radical Islam does), no matter what overtures of friendship we offer them, nor how much we try to get them to change.
+In some cases, sanctions—or even military offensives—will be the only effective means of neutralizing them.

 Global climate changes are cyclical and recurring.
 There is no concrete, incontrovertible scientific evidence that people’s carbon pollution is the primary cause of global warming, nor of any other type of climate change.
-Even if this is taking place, it is irrelevant, because there are not decades or centuries remaining until the end of the age; there are but a handful of years.
+Even if this is taking place to some extent, it is irrelevant, because there probably are not decades or centuries remaining until the end of the age; most likely, there are but a handful of years.

-Idealistic ideas sound nice, and they give the people who think about them good feelings about themselves.
-In short, these ideas often are based on emotion and passion—and even on a desire to dominate others—rather than on rock-solid logic, scientific facts, and common sense.
-For the most part, such notions are ineffective and impractical, rather than feasible and realistic.
+Idealistic notions sound nice, and they give the people who think about them “good feelings” about themselves.
+In short, these ideas often are based on emotion and passion—and even on a desire to control the affairs of others—rather than on rock-solid logic, scientific facts, and common sense.
+For the most part, such perceptions and beliefs are ineffective and impractical, rather than feasible and realistic.

 Since I am certain that God is the ultimate—and only—truth, then I am convinced that we cannot begin to understand and grasp genuine reality without knowing Him, what He has done in the past, and how He works now and will work in the future.
 The Bible gives us the best account of how God previously has dealt with humankind.
 Since God and His Torah/Law are unchanging, we can expect His dealings with humankind not to change.
 Furthermore, the Bible provides us with the added bonus of telling us how God is going to act and operate in the future, especially at the end of the age.

-Without having a proper perception of, and a valid perspective on, God, one inevitably has to develop and act on one’s own principles, ethics, and morals.
+Without having a valid perspective and proper perception of God, one inevitably has to develop and act on one’s own principles, ethics, and morals.
 But since everybody thinks and feels differently, depending on a multitude of varying factors, there is a very broad span of opinions about the best means to go about solving problems, especially global ones.
-Therefore, the plans and programs of any one person, apart from God, are very idealistic, if not unrealistic.
+Therefore, the plans and programs of any one person, apart from God, are very idealistic, if not manifestly unrealistic.

-I regard Barack Obama as one of the foremost idealists, and idealogues, in the world today.
-Of course, I question the sincerity and honesty of most of his views, since I am convinced that he secretly harbors ambitions of global leadership, for which being President of the United States merely is a convenient “stepping-stone.”
-I continue to suspect that he may turn out to be the prophesied False Prophet (Revelation 13:11-17).
+I regard Barack Obama as one of the foremost idealists and idealogues in the world today.
+Also, I question the sincerity and honesty of most of his views, since I am convinced that he secretly harbors ambitions of global leadership, for which being President of the United States merely is a convenient “stepping-stone.”
+I continue to suspect that he may turn out to be the prophesied False Prophet (Revelation 13:11-17, 19:20).

-The fact is, we are nearing the very end of this present age of human history, as we know it.
+I feel quite strongly that we are nearing the very end of this present age of human history as we know it.
 Biblically, we are not far from the appearance of the Lord Jesus in the clouds, to catch away his faithful followers and believers at the Rapture.
 All those who are left behind (Revelation 6:15-17) will face the most terrifying period in human history: the “day of vengeance.”

-Fortunately, those who have accepted the sacrifice of Jesus on the cross, as the only blood atonement for their sins, will be spared from the overwhelming wrath of God.
+Fortunately, those who have accepted the sacrifice of Jesus on the cross, as the only blood atonement for their transgressions and sins (which many idealists would refer to merely as “mistakes” and “shortcomings”), will be spared from the overwhelming wrath of God.
 They are realists who have not tried to create God in their own image but, rather, know that they are unworthy of God’s grace and mercy.
 And that is the key to God’s loving and compassionate heart: humility, meekness, and submissiveness, in a world filled with arrogance, egotism, and self-absorption.

-After Jesus returns to rule and reign during the Millennium, He will make sure that there is abundant food for the world’s inhabitants, except for those who refuse to honor Him as the earth’s King (Zechariah 14:17).
-Since He will “rule with an iron scepter” when He comes (Psalm 2:9; Revelation 19:15), He will deactivate all who wish to terrorize and do harm to others.
+After Jesus returns to rule and reign during the Millennium, He will make sure that there are abundant food and necessities for the world’s inhabitants.
+Those who refuse to honor Him as the earth’s King, however, will not even receive rain (Zechariah 14:17).
+Since He will “rule with an iron scepter” when He comes (Psalm 2:9; Revelation 19:15), He will counteract and deactivate all who wish to terrorize and do harm to others.
 Any attempted rebellion against Him will be futile and ineffective.
 And Jesus will normalize the earth’s environment, making it optimal for human comfort and well-being.

 Ted’s Homepage